 - The student is able to make a persuasive oral presentation before a panel of three judges/practitioners/experts.

-The course includes three plenary sessions, see timetable on uSis (only plenary sessions).
-Tutorials will be on Thursday or Friday.
+The course includes three plenary sessions and a library instruction (Tuesdays and Fridays), on 4, 7, 11, and 14 September at 11.00-13.00.
+Tutorials will be on Thursdays or Fridays.
 A detailed timetable will be made available on Blackboard.

 Mode of instruction

 - Required preparation by students: to be announced